sabpdo/portfolio-sabpdo/docs/assignments/assignment2.md

 ### Feature 17: Trusted caregiver viewer

-If the user has a trusted caregiver, the caregiver could potentially have full view to the user's account to ensure that the user does not fall prey to phishing attempts or scams.
+If the user has a trusted caregiver, the caregiver could potentially have a full view of the user's account to ensure that the user does not fall prey to phishing attempts or scams.

 ### Feature 18: Restricted privacy modes